Tamsin Stuart Art

 Framed acrylic on canvas panel

-Baby birds everywhere in the garden right now.
-Here's Fledgling.
-Hasn't got his red yet but fluffy and full of life nonetheless.
+Baby birds were everywhere in the garden when I painted this.
+My fledgling hasn't got its full colours yet, but is fluffy and full of life nonetheless.
 And taking a cheeky dip.

 Crash